kc3-lang/kc3/README.md

        - accepts only one connection and exits
        - works with netcat (no prompt)

+ - build system
+   - use shipped `runj` as a git submodule to parallelize configure and update_sources
+   - use shipped `sort` as a git submodule to have a portable sort algorithm that gives consistent results across Linux and BSD.

+ - test infrastructure
+   - modular test infrastructure with test/test.subr and test/test_runner
+   - use shipped `runj` to call test_runner in parallel
+   - removed ugly `sleep 2` that slowed each ikc3 test
+   - all tests suites run in under 30 seconds now

 ## Discord invite

 [Join us on kmx.io Discord server !](https://discord.gg/A4MWkpUDsG)